 However, it would be rude not to celebrate if the entire world is, right?

-Whether your favourite food is bacon or lamingtons, we’ve put together the latest update to our world food days calendar, so you will know the official dates to indulge!
+Whether your favourite food is bacon or lamingtons, we’ve put together the latest update to our international food days calendar, so you will know the official dates to indulge!